Jump to accessibility statement Skip to content

 Private accommodation and landlords

-We offer an accommodation guarantee for new, first-year students enrolling onto a course in Autumn 2024.
+We offer an accommodation guarantee for new, first year students enrolling onto a course in autumn 2025.
 In the following years of your degree, you may wish to live in private accommodation.

 You should use a reputable source to search for private accommodation, for example:

-If you are unable to find accommodation close to the University, you may need to extend your search outside of the city centre.
+If you're unable to find accommodation close to the University, you may need to extend your search outside of the city centre.

 We’d advise you to look for accommodation in areas with links to the Metro – our public transport system which provides excellent links to the city and University.
 This will make it easier for you to get to and from campus.

 We’d strongly recommend that you request to see the contract and all terms and conditions before signing it.
-Ensure that you have read thoroughly and understand it fully.
+Ensure that you've read thoroughly and understand it fully.
 For example, you should clearly understand:

 If you choose to live in off-campus accommodation, your tenancy agreement will outline your terms and conditions.